-Ensure all staff and students are prepared in case of emergency
+Ensure all staff and students are prepared in case of an emergency

-Objectives Action Steps Resources Lead Person Evaluation Practice detailed drills (ie Fire, Earthquake, Lockdown) monthly at all times of day and on different schedules Monthly drills.
-Debriefing staff after drills to improve practice.
-Communicating importance of drills to students. staff, students Principal Drills with debriefing Ensure supplies are updated every year Inventory supplies Implement a process for ordering Disaster preparedness catalogs; District Office Principal Inventory list Teachers and staff are knowledgeable about their roles in case of emergency.
-Discuss safety plan at staff meetings.
-Have staff trained in emergency procedures.
-District Office Principal Staff Meeting agenda; sign-in sheets from trainings School Resource Officer (SRO) will provide feedback regarding systems in place SRO meets with Principal and staff for training Sheriff's Department District Office Principal Feedback from drills Ensure communication on site and with district personnel during a disaster.
-Purchase site radios Provide training on proper usage Radios Principal Feedback from drills, improved communication
+Objectives Action Steps Resources Lead Person Evaluation To practice monthly safety drills Debriefing staff after drills to improve practice.
+Communicating the importance of drills to students.
+Staff and students Principal Fire drills with debriefing Ensure that students know what to do in case of a emergencies such as fire, earthquake and lock down Monthly drills Disaster drill handbook Principal, Teachers Feedback after drills with staff Ensure supplies are updated every year Inventory supplies Implement a process for ordering Disaster preparedness catalogs District Office Principal PTA Inventory List Ensure that teachers and staff are knowledgeable about their roles in case of emergency Discuss safety plans at staff meetings Have staff trained in emergency procedures Site Emergency Disaster Plan District office Principal, Teachers Staff meeting agenda; sign in sheet from trainings Provide training opportunities for staff on their Incident Command Center roles.
+Coordinate school wide training with scheduled district disaster trainings District office trainings Principal Meeting agendas; minutes School Resource officer will provide feedback regarding systems in place SRO meets with principal and staff for training Sheriff's Department District Office Principal Feedback from drills